rahulkrsna/TweetBox/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I would like to discuss how did everyone handle the particular tweet for which retweet or favourite option is selected
+1. I would like to discuss how did everyone handle the particular tweet for which retweet or favourite option is selected.
 2. I would also like to discuss if anyone has made any network related optimizations.